Rahm Emanuel rejects IG plan to boost ambulance-fee collections

 The “treat-no-transport” fee was just one recommendation.

-Ferguson also concluded that the city could save as much as $1.5 million—year by adopting “compensation provisions” prevalent in ambulance contracts in other cities.
+Ferguson also concluded that the city could save as much as $1.5 million a year by adopting “compensation provisions” prevalent in ambulance contracts in other cities.
 Another $160,799 could be gained by routinely reviewing “unbilled accounts” to make certain that they were “accurately designated as not-billable,” he said.

 In Thursday’s follow-up, Ferguson credited the Emanuel administration with implementing only two of his corrective actions and partially implementing another.